jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 They can be verb affixes in some languages and lexemes in others (for example, English).

 ## Adjectives

+Adjective is a highly heterogeneous category.
+It may be
+- type 1: verb-like
+  - in that it can be the head of a [VP](#verb-phrases), i.e. form the main part of a predicate, just like an intransitive verb
+  - which may be slightly different from typical verbs in that
+    - it can be a

 # Structure and function of sentences